Singakarthik/Alzheimer_Monitaring_device/README.md

 - Utilize audio alerts for notifications or alarms.

 ## Contributing
+Contributions are welcome!!
-Contributions are welcome!
-Feel free to fork this repository, open issues, or submit pull requests to enhance functionality.
+Please feel free to fix this repository, open issues, or submit pull requests to ensure it's functional.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
 - Special thanks to the creators of the libraries used in this project.